ibe-uw/tiara/README.md

 - In the second stage, the sequences labeled as organelle in the first stage are classified to either mitochondria, plastid or unknown.

-For more information on the methods used, please refer to *link do pracy*.

 ## Requirements